purrbot-site/PurrBot/README.md

 ```
 Command: | Arguments:              | Description:

+Debug    |                         | Creates a debug-file on debug.scarsz.me
 Prefix   |                         | Shows the current prefix for the Discord.
          | set <prefix>            | Sets the provided prefix for the Guild.
          | reset                   | Resets the prefix to the default one.